-- D. The public regulation commission [secretary of state] shall also charge and collect fees, according to a fee schedule approved by the department of finance and administration, for the provision of services requested by persons, agencies and entities dealing with the commission [secretary of state]. - E. The public regulation commission [secretary of state] may adopt rules establishing reasonable fees for the following services rendered in connection with a service required or permitted to be rendered pursuant to a provision of Chapter 53 NMSA 1978: - (1) an expedited service; or - (2) the handling of checks, drafts, credit or debit cards or other means of payment upon adoption of rules authorizing their use, for which sufficient funds are not on deposit.
+- D. The public regulation commission shall also charge and collect fees, according to a fee schedule approved by the department of finance and administration, for the provision of services requested by persons, agencies and entities dealing with the commission. - E. The public regulation commission may adopt rules establishing reasonable fees for the following services rendered in connection with a service required or permitted to be rendered pursuant to a provision of Chapter 53 NMSA 1978: - (1) an expedited service; or - (2) the handling of checks, drafts, credit or debit cards or other means of payment upon adoption of rules authorizing their use, for which sufficient funds are not on deposit.